 Yes, you can make an in-service withdrawal of funds from contributions rolled-over from an outside qualified plan.

-The Internal Revenue Code now permits assets from a deferred compensation plan to be rolled over to a traditional IRA or Roth IRA.
-Also, you may transfer your assets in the Alameda County plan to another public agency’s 457 Deferred Compensation Plan if that agency’s plan accepts rollover assets.
+While it may be beneficial to leave the account with the County, after leaving County service, assets from the deferred compensation plan may be rolled over to a traditional IRA or Roth IRA.
+You may also transfer your assets in the Alameda County plan to another public agency’s 457 Deferred Compensation Plan, if that agency’s plan accepts rollover assets.

 Yes, you can apply for up to two loans at a time.
 This means that you can now borrow up to a combined maximum of 50% of your vested account balance (not to exceed $50,000 in any 12 month period).
 There is a $50 application fee for each loan with payments made via payroll deduction.
 General purpose loans may take up to five years to be repaid.
 Loans requested for purposes of purchasing a primary residence may take up to fifteen years to be repaid.
 It is important to note that there is a 12 month waiting period between loans and the sum of your loans.
 To learn more go to DCP Loan Program Q and A and/or call Prudential Retirement® at 855-969-4572 (855-wow-457b) and press 1.